-The Board currently consists of the Chairman, the Managing Director and two non-executive directors.
+The Board currently consists of the Chairman, the Managing Director and three non-executive directors.
 The term of a director's appointment is governed by the Company's Constitution.
-At least one-third of directors, other than the Managing Director must retire and seek reelection at each annual general meeting of the Company.
+At least one-third of directors, other than the Managing Director must retire and seek re-election at each annual general meeting of the Company.

 The background and skills of each of the non-executive directors is complementary.
 This assists the Board in effectively reviewing and challenging the performance of management and the exercise of independent judgement.
-The skills, qualifications, experience and relevant expertise of each director, are summarised in the Directors section of the Directors' Report contained within this Annual Report.
+The skills, qualifications, experience and relevant expertise of each director, are summarised in the Directors section of the Directors' Report contained within this report.

-Two of the non-executive directors, Messrs John Ingram (who is Chairman) and Greg Laurie are independent.
-They do not hold a material amount of shares in the Company; they do not receive any financial benefit from the Company, apart form the directors fees disclosed in the Annual Report; and they have not previously been directly employed by, professionally engaged with, nor had a material contractual relationship with the Company.
+Three of the non-executive directors, John Ingram (who is Chairman), Greg Laurie and Carole Molyneux are independent.
+They do not hold a material amount of shares in the Company; they do not receive any financial benefit from the Company, apart form the directors fees disclosed in this report; and they have not previously been directly employed by, professionally engaged with, nor had a material contractual relationship with the Company.
 These directors provide the Company with relevant information to enable the Company to continually assess this independence.